 So what was it about my brother's campaign that made it come alive for Sean and the rest of our group?
 The details and sense of history played a role, of course.

 But what made it feel like a real world was how everything was interconnected: rivalries between NPC's, who the leaders of each city and baronry were, who created the major magic items, etc.

-And in between sessions, your players are automatically updated on changes you've made to your campaign (except secrets, of course!)
+Oh, and unlike Sean, they won't need to come an hour early to soak in all the details.
+Because in between sessions, your players are automatically updated on changes you've made to your campaign (except secrets, of course!)